Course overview Computer Science BSc (Hons)

 During the BSc (Hons) Computer Science degree you will learn through a combination of lectures, case studies, seminars and laboratory sessions.

 Project and group work aim to develop creativity and problem-solving and play a major part in the course.
 Learning is also supported by City's online e-learning system.

-Assessment is by examination and coursework, although some components, such as the team project, are assessed by coursework alone.
+Assessment on this BSc Computer Science course is by examination and coursework, although some components, such as the team project, are assessed by coursework alone.

 Percentage of the course assessed by coursework